Last updated on November 26th, 2021 at 10:08 pm

-Turkey is one of the birds marvelled by millions of people around the world, though some of them are usually aggressive, this shouldn’t stop you from making cool money from going into a full-scale turkey rearing business.
+Turkey is one of the birds marveled by millions of people around the world, though some of them are usually aggressive, this shouldn’t stop you from making cool money from going into a full-scale turkey rearing business.

 In this post, we’ll guide you on how to run a viable turkey rearing business.
-The economic gain of turkey is high because they grow as fast as broiler chickens and are ready for sale within a short period.
+The economic gain of turkeys is high because they grow as fast as broiler chickens and are ready for sale within a short period.

 Remember we discussed chicken farming in one of our previous agro-business guides?
 We’ll be talking about turkey here because are known for their meat production, unlike chickens that produce both eggs and meat.